Understanding How to Pick Sports Bets

 For those unfamiliar with the concept of exchange betting, here is how it works:

 The Premise Explained

-Instead of sports betting online sites offering odds and paying out winning bets, exchange betting is where bettors place bets against other bettors.
+Instead of the usual sports betting online situation, where sites offer odds and pay out winning wagers, exchange betting is where bettors place bets against each other.
 It is often referred to as peer-to-peer, which is actually a far more appropriate way to describe the service.